 Estate taxes and other transfer costs – including debts, additional taxes, final expenses and administrative fees – generally must be paid before the balance of the estate is distributed to your heirs.
 These taxes and expenses can take a big bite out of the assets you’ve accumulated.

 Wealth preservation strategies can help reduce this financial burden and protect more of what you’ve worked so hard to save during your lifetime.
 Your financial representative the information and tools needed to create an estate plan that may be right for you.

 Together, you can explore the option of using life insurance proceeds to help provide the liquidity needed to pay administrative costs and estate taxes in a timely manner so your loved ones do not need to sell estate assets to raise the necessary cash to pay the tax bill.

 Charitable GivingWe all want to leave the world a little better than we found it.
 Charitable giving has been on the rise in the United States since the 1970s according to an analysis by Giving USA Foundation.
 Increasingly business owners and individuals alike want to make their community a better place to work and live while advancing a charitable cause, reducing income and estate taxes, and increasing cash flow.

-Your financial representative and Lafayette Life can help you explore ways to make charitable contributions while helping to maximize your tax deductions.
+Your financial representative can help you explore ways to make charitable contributions while helping to maximize your tax deductions.
 Public charities and foundations are among popular options.
 We can also help identify the options for what to give, including: cash; publicly traded securities; real estate; and tangible and intangible assets.

 There are also a wide range of choices for how to give, including an outright gift of cash or property during life; testamentary gift (upon death); gift annuity (contract between donor and charity); pooled income fund where the charity creates and pays income into a trust fund that is paid to the charity when the last owner passes away; and a charitable trust created by the donor with either the trust income or the remainder interest goes to the charity.